SHARE YOUR EXPERTISE. SHAPE THE FUTURE.

 • Faculty member of a college or university

-• Legal vendor or another professional working in the legal field
+• Legal vendor or professional working in the legal field

 And have one of the following: